dan-leo/masters/thesis/v8/3_design.md

 This test sends a UDP packet to an internet accessible IP address.
 The IP is 1.1.1.1 and it belongs to Warp which claims to be the fastest DNS resolver in the world, with OpenDNS, Google and Verisign taking the next respective rankings.

+For a more advanced check on sending data to an external server, send data to the u-blox echo server at echo.u-blox.com.

+* Because there is no DNS lookup function in the SARA-N2 module series, use the IP address server which is 195.34.89.241.

+Command Response Description
+AT+NSOCR="DGRAM",17,10000 0
+OK
+Create a UDP socket.
+AT+NSOST=0,"195.34.89.241",7,5,"0102
+030405"
+0,5
+OK
+Send data on socket 0.
++NSONMI: 0,5
+Receive data on socket 0.
+AT+NSORF=0,5 +NSORF: 0,"195.34.89.241",7,5
+,"0102030405",0
+OK
+Request data from socket 0.
+Echo’d data received

 #### Periodic Tracking Area Update (PTAU)

 #### Extended Discrete Reception (eDRX)